Note: OSB documentation has been moved! Please see latest documentation (covering both OSBv1 and OSBv2) at: https://docs.opensourcebrain.org¶

 The Open Source Brain repository (OSB) is a public repository for detailed neuronal models in standardised formats, with curated, stable releases which will evolve in line with new experimental findings, the latest modelling paradigms and simulator technology development.
 Anyone can contribute to any of the models on OSB, either through fixing a bug, adding new features or improving documentation for published models.

-While the models can be collaboratively developed in any simulator format, the ultimate aim is to get as much of the model as possible into simulator independent formats like NeuroML and PyNN to ensure modularity, accessibility and cross simulator portability.
+While the models can be collaboratively developed in any simulator format, the ultimate aim is to get as much of the model as possible into simulator independent formats like NeuroML and PyNN to ensure modularity, accessibility, cross simulator portability and to enable in-browser visualisation, analysis and simulation.

 Who’s behind OSB?¶

-The Principal Investigator for the OSB project is Angus Silver and the core team at UCL consists of Padraig Gleeson (Project Manager), Adrian Quintan, Boris Marin, Eugenio Piasini.
-A special thanks to Matteo Cantarelli for his significant contributions to OSB while at UCL.
+The Principal Investigator for the OSB project is Angus Silver and the core team at UCL consists of Padraig Gleeson (Project Manager) and Ankur Sinha.
+Special thanks to Matt Earnshaw, Matteo Cantarelli, Adrian Quintan, Boris Marin and Eugenio Piasini for their significant contributions to OSB while at UCL.

 A number of international research groups and organizations are currently involved in the Open Source Brain Initiative.
 See here for more details.